 Identify the issue and review needs

 When your stakeholders have a problem, they turn to you to help solve it.
 Your first step?
 Ask questions.
 Explore the background of the issue to better understand what the best solution is.
-In addition, working with your stakeholders helps prioritize the factors you will consider when making your final selection.
+For example, a hospital RFP may require specific input from the cardiology department, finance and legal.
+In addition, work with your stakeholders to prioritize the factors you will consider when making your final selection.

 The healthcare landscape is constantly evolving.
 Unfortunately, that means that the template and questions you used a few years ago for a similar project may be out of date or irrelevant.
 Before you write your RFP and select your vendors, dig in and do some research.
 Explore industry trends, look for new vendors, examine similar use cases and review recent RFP examples.